hyperledger/indy-hipe/text/0017-agent-message-structure/README.md

 - The `@type` attribute is the only attribute required and is a type string as outlined by [0021: Message Types][message-types].
 The value of type string must be a recognized type as defined by future HIPEs for message families.
-Additionally, the type attribute must always be visible after unpacking the message from the transport layer in accordance with a future HIPE on transport protocol.
+Additionally, the type attribute must always be visible after unpacking the message from the transport layer.
-- All other attributes used in messaging are dictated by the message type.
+- All other attributes used in messaging are dictated by the message type following the guidelines given in [0021: Message Types][message-types]

-#### Reserved Attributes

-Attributes beginning with `@` are reserved.

 ## Reference
 [reference]: #reference